Victor Hănescu: 2012

 Hănescu was defeated in the second round in Chennai by Canadian Milos Raonic, 1–6, 4–6.
 He also went out in the second round in São Paulo to Nicolás Almagro, who had beaten him in the final in Nice the previous year.
 He was defeated in the second round in Buenos Aires by upcoming Japanese star Kei Nishikori in three sets.

-He reached the semifinals in Marrakech, going down against Slovak Martin Kližan, 5–7, 4–6.
+He reached the semifinals of the Challenger in Marrakech, going down against Slovak Martin Kližan, 5–7, 4–6.
 He reached the quarterfinals in Barletta, losing to Potito Starace, 5–7, 2–6.

-He qualified in Monte Carlo and Madrid, but went out in the first round.
+He qualified in Monte Carlo and Madrid but went out in the first round.
 He failed to qualify in Rome.

 Controversy

 At the 2010 Wimbledon Championships, Hănescu was booed and taunted by a group of spectators during his third-round loss to Daniel Brands of Germany.
 The group allegedly called him a gypsy, a highly derogatory term in Romania.
-Frustrated due to injury and crowd behaviour, he responded by spitting towards some spectators and received a warning from the umpire.
+Frustrated due to the injury and crowd behavior, he responded by spitting toward some spectators and received a warning from the umpire.
 He then deliberately made four service foot faults to lose two points, giving Brands a 3–0 lead in the final set, before retiring.
 Four spectators were later arrested by police under Section 5 of the Public Order Act.
 Hănescu was fined US$15,000 for his behavior, the first of its kind in his career.